Pavel-Surkov/Github-Search/README.md

 The website was created using React.
 You can find information from standard React README below:

+### If you want to run it:
+1. Clone it into your PC
+2. Go to the folder "github-search"
+3. Run "npm start" in terminal

 ---------------------------------------------------------------------------------------------------

 # Getting Started with Create React App